programminghistorian/ph-submissions/en/drafts/originals/exploring-archived-web-solrwayback.md

 <div class="alert alert-warning">
   This lesson requires at least 4GB of RAM and approximately 2GB of free disk space.
   The lesson also requires a valid Java installation of at least version 11.
 Java 17 is preferred.
-  For Mac users it is recommended to install Java 17 through <a href='https://formulae.brew.sh/formula/openjdk@17'>homebrew</a> and for Windows users please follow the installation guide provided by <a href='https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html'>Oracle</a>.
+  Mac users can install Java 17 using their preferred method; we recommend <a href='https://formulae.brew.sh/formula/openjdk@17'>homebrew</a> as homebrew provides a simple way of installing java on mac OS.
+Windows users please follow the installation guide provided by <a href='https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html'>Oracle</a>.
   The SolrWayback bundle used in this lesson does not run on Java versions older than 11.
-  JAVA_HOME must be set correctly as well.
+  The bundle also requires JAVA_HOME, an environment variable that tells applications where Java is installed, to be set correctly.
+On most mac installations this happens automatically, while while windows users need to set it manually, which can be done by following this <a href='https://www.geeksforgeeks.org/java/setting-environment-java/'>guide</a>.
   Administrative access is required to run the startup commands on Windows.
   Finally, while beginner-friendly guidance will be provided, a basic familiarity with the command line will be helpful to follow this lesson.
 You can refer to the Programming Historian lessons on the <a href="https://programminghistorian.org/en/lessons/intro-to-bash">Bash Command Line</a> for Mac and Linux users and <a href="https://programminghistorian.org/en/lessons/intro-to-powershell">PowerShell</a> for Windows users.
 </div>